-Antivirus software is critical to have, as malware threats are released every day.
-In fact, 1.27 million malware and PUA (potentially unwanted applications) have been released since the beginning of 2019, according to AV-TEST institute.
+Antivirus software is important to have, as malware threats are released every day.
 Not to mention security flaws within the Windows operating system itself.
-With so much of our personal information stored in our browsers and apps, it’s simply not reasonable to not have antivirus protection on your computer.
+With so much of our personal information stored in our browsers and apps, it’s simply not reasonable to not have antivirus security on your computer.

 For Windows 10 users, some security blogs recommend simply pairing the native Windows Defender with a good anti-malware, like MalwareBytes, because Windows Defender has performed really good lately on antivirus tests.
 But if you need something with a bit more features than what Windows Defender offers for Windows 10 users, go with something from our list.

 One of the newest names in antivirus software is Intrusta, and its been sweeping security analysts off their feet.
 Intrusta has quickly gone from being a relatively brand-new, unknown brand to one of the top-ranked antiviruses on the market.
 Just check out this review on AntivirusRankings, or search Google for other reviews if you don’t trust one source.
 Intrusta is a legit contender for antivirus champion in 2021.